Who we are

 We collect Personal Data in the following main ways:

 - In website contact forms at our websites available at: .atholl-estates.co.uk, .blair-castle.co.uk and .blairhorsetrials.co.uk

 - Automatically during the use of our websites, including through the use of cookie identifiers

 - In emails and hard copy correspondence sent to us

 - In paper forms (such as application forms, contact forms, guest registration forms and event entry forms)

 - Using video surveillance cameras at selected locations on the Estate

-- From third parties, for example during pre-contract enquiries in connection with tenancy applications
+- From third parties, for example during pre-contract enquiries in connection with tenancy applications, from publicly available sources

 - By taking photographs, e.g. of people who compete in the Blair Horse Trials